DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 * Performs actual file system operations for recursive file scanning.
 * Can be replaced or extended for legacy or non-PSR-4 environments by substituting only the infrastructure layer.

-**Main files:**
+**Main files (Infrastructure Layer):**

-* `PhpFileFinderRecursive.php`: Recursively finds PHP files in a directory.
+* `PhpFileFinderRecursive.php` – Recursively finds PHP files in a directory.
-* `NamespaceToDirectoryResolverPsr4.php`: Maps namespaces to directories as per PSR-4.
+* `NamespaceToDirectoryResolverPsr4.php` – Maps namespaces to directories as per PSR-4.
-* `FileToFqcnResolverPsr4.php`: Converts file paths to FQCNs using PSR-4 rules.
+* `FileToFqcnResolverPsr4.php` – Converts file paths to FQCNs using PSR-4 rules.

 ### 4. DiscoveryKernel Integration